trduong/iOS_Template/README.md

 ### Initial Installation ###
 You'll only have to do this once.

-1. Follow the instructions for downloading and setting up your Rails server using the accompanying [Rails Application Template](http://github.com/CoolAssPuppy/Rails_template).
+1. If you plan on using the "Basic With Server" template, follow the instructions for downloading and setting up your Rails server using the accompanying [Rails Application Template](http://github.com/CoolAssPuppy/Rails_template).
 2. Download the ZIP file containing all of the contents of this template.
 3. Name the unzipped folder something you'd like to see in Xcode and copy it to your ~/Library/Developer/Xcode/Templates folder.